How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 Invest in these proven ways to establish or strengthen your brand:

-- Add your business name and logo to all uniforms, invoices, and even wrapped vehicles
+- Add your business name and logo to all uniforms, invoices, and marketing materials.
+You can even wrap your vehicle.

 The stronger and more consistent your presence is, the more likely customers are to think of you first when they need cleaning services.